benbjohnson/thesecretlivesofdata/raft/draft.md

 ### What is Distributed Consensus?

-* h2="So what is Distributed Consensus?"
+* title="So what is Distributed Consensus?"

-* h3="Let's start with an example:"
+        "Let's start with an example..."

-* h2="",
+* subtitle="Let's say we have a single node system." addNode()

-  h3="Let's say we have a single node system." addNode()
+* subtitle="For our example, let's say the node can store a single value."

-* h3="With only one node, we don't need consensus."
+* subtitle="With only one node, we don't need consensus."

 * h3="When a client makes a change to the state of the node, the change is immediate." addClient()